On this page

 Citation: Pendo.io.
 Feature Adoption Report.
 2019.
 Analysis of anonymized usage data from 615 software companies.

-URL: https://www.pendo.io/resources/
+URL: https://www.pendo.io/resources/the-2019-feature-adoption-report/

 Relevance: Source for 80% of features rarely or never used, representing $29.5 billion annually in wasted development.